-In the Autumn and Spring terms pupils are expected to wear a white shirt (with long or short sleeves).
-In the Summerterm only pupils may prefer to wear a plain white Aertex (polo) shirt or summer dress (yellow and white check).

-Uniform - General - Boys and Girls
+School Uniform

-White shirt (Long or short sleeves and polo shirt in Summer if desired) Navy/gold tie Grey jumper Grey cardigan Tailored trousers or knee-length shorts (boys and girls) in charcoal grey (not stretch please) Charcoal grey knee-length skirt/culottes Black or navy school skirts, trousers and shorts are not part of our uniform and must not be worn.
-Grey, black or white socks Grey or black tights Black shoes
+White polo shirt - long or short sleeved Grey jumper Tailored trousers or knee-length shorts in charcoal grey (not stretch please) Charcoal grey knee-length skirt/culottes

-Pupils are not expected to wear ties in Years R and 1.

-P.E./Games - Boys and Girls
+Black or navy school skirts, trousers and shorts are not part of our uniform and must not be worn.

+Grey, black or white socks Grey or black tights Black shoes Yellow gingham summer dress - summer term only Navy/gold tie (Years 2-6)

+P.E. and Games Uniform

-1 pair navy shorts 1 House T-shirt Navy tracksuit Change of socks Strong trainers - suitable for playground and field, Years R to 6 There is also an option to purchase a skort and hooded sweatshirt.
+Navy shorts House T-shirt Navy tracksuit Change of socks Strong trainers - suitable for playground and field, Years R to 6 There is also an option to purchase a skort and hooded sweatshirt.

 If the weather is wet, games is changed to indoor PE when hall time is available.
 Football boots are only necessary for pupils engaged in club activities or matches.
 N.B Trainers do not include the expensive and brand named basketball boots which are not suitable for athletics or indoor games.

-School jumpers, school ties and PE T.shirts can be purchased from either:
+School jumpers, school ties, PE T-shirts and hooded sweatshirts can be purchased from either: